xnought/svelte-store-anywidget/README.md

 Notice the svelte store syntax `$`.
 It's that easy!

-And if you want to access the store in other components, just call `const count = anywritable("value");` again in that file.
+And if you want to access the store in other components, just call `const count = anywritable("count");` again in that file.
 It will not create another store, but give you the one you initially created.

 Note that you only need to call `register(model)` once.
-Then you can call `anywritable` anywhere.
+Then you can call `anywritable` in any component.

 If you want to dispose the listeners, call `dispose(name)` where name is the name of the traitlet/value.